-Two Kooks » ALL RECIPES » Fish and Seafood » Roasted Shrimp with Gremolata Dressing
+Two Kooks » All Recipes » Fish and Seafood » Baked Shrimp Recipe with Gremolata Dressing

-Toss plump roasted shrimp with a zesty Gremolata dressing of fresh parsley, lemon, garlic and olive oil for a delicious and simple light dish.
+Toss plump shrimp with a zesty dressing of fresh parsley, lemon, garlic and olive oil for a delicious and simple baked shrimp recipe with gremolata dressing.

 In less than 20 minutes, you can have an elegant dinner on the table or an impressive appetizer for your guests.